September 26, 2023

 Because food is so scarce during winter and high deer populations mean more competition for food, deer are likely to be more resistant to efforts to repel them.
 They’ll return to areas like your yard, where they found plentiful pickings in warm weather, and be more inclined to stay put until your yard is stripped clean of all possible food sources.

 A single adult deer eats about 7 pounds of food daily and usually occupies the same 3- to 4-square-mile area for their entire lives.
-That means if you’ve had deer in your yard before, it is more than likely your yard is already on their list to forage food this winter, so your shrubs and trees – your most expensive landscaping- are at risk this winter.
+That means if you’ve had deer in your yard before, it is likely your yard is already on their list to forage food this winter, so your shrubs and trees – your most expensive landscaping- are at risk this winter.

 Effective Deer Repellent